 On my journey to understand, articulate, and share everything I possibly can about Borderline Personality Disorder (BPD), I have been moved to write about my experiences with Breathwork and how it may be a potent medicine for adjusting the BPD pattern.
-I believe that Breathwork, when done well, can assist a person with BPD to better regulate his or her emotions by learning to notice unnecessary activations of the body’s fight, flight, freeze response, correcting the breathing patterns associated with the unnecessary fight, flight, freeze activations, and also being lovingly supported into renegotiating many of the unhealthy thoughts and beliefs connected to the unnecessary fight, flight, freeze activations.
+I believe that Breathwork, when done well, can assist a person with BPD to better regulate his or her emotions.
+It works very well for learning to notice unnecessary activations of the body’s fight, flight, freeze response, correcting the breathing patterns associated with the unnecessary fight, flight, freeze activations, and also being lovingly supported into renegotiating many of the unhealthy thoughts and beliefs connected to the unnecessary fight, flight, freeze activations.

 So what is Breathwork?

-Breathwork is a specific pattern of breathing, therapeutic touch, body movement, spoken affirmation, and other strategy (depending on the training and experience of your facilitator) that works to activate the outdated fight, flight, freeze responses noted above, but more importantly provides an opportunity for the Breathwork participant to go through a corrective experience.
+Breathwork is a specific pattern of breathing, therapeutic touch, body movement, spoken affirmation, and other strategies (depending on the training and experience of your facilitator) that works to activate the outdated fight, flight, freeze responses noted above, but more importantly provides an opportunity for the Breathwork participant to go through a corrective experience.
 What this means is that the outdated/unnecessary/irrelevant fight, flight, freeze responses can be partially or officially released/decommissioned.

 Breathwork is a natural medicine and may require multiple sessions/corrective experiences to produce a lasting benefit.
 It also requires openness and willingness on the part of the participant to enter into a mind/body process for genuine exposure of past hurts, as well as being sufficiently vulnerable to receive the benefits of the facilitator’s presence.
-Before diving into Breathwork to adjust the BPD pattern, I would recommend further study about the Breathwork process through reading materials on the subject and possibly accessing videos that accurately depict the process.
+Before diving into Breathwork to adjust the BPD pattern, I would recommend further study about the Breathwork process through reading materials on the subject and reviewing videos that accurately depict the process.